 Portion of a legal document in Arabic script.
 Someone acknowledges a debt to someone (... wa-dhimmatī wa-khāliṣ [mālī]...) and mentions crops (al-ghullāt).

 Fragment of a letter, probably from a son to his father in Fusṭāṭ.
-He mainly discusses the flax business and sends regards to numerous people. …
+Probably from ʿEli b.
+Hillel to his father Hillel b. ʿEli.
+He …

 Legal document in Arabic script.
 Agreement between Ḥasan b.
 Hārūn and his father-in-law Ḥasan b.
 Isḥāq b.
 Mūsā concerning Ḥasan's fiancee Maḥfūẓa bt. Ḥasan b. …